 Flu symptoms usually appear 1 to 4 days after infection.

 The importance getting of a flu shot during COVID

-It's important to get your yearly flu vaccine.
-Both the flu and COVID-19 are expected to be active during flu season.
+It's important to get your yearly flu vaccine and stay up to date on your COVID-19 vaccines.
+The flu and COVID-19 can be active at the same time.
 You can get sick with both infections at once.
 And having both may make you more sick than getting just one.